luiveldel/luiveldel/README.md

 # 💫 About Me:
-🔭 I’m a Data Engineer based in Spain<br>👯 I speak Spanish, English and Portuguese<br>🌱 I’m passionate about geopolitical and finance
+🔭 I’m a Data Engineer based in Spain:es:<br>👯 I speak Spanish, English and Portuguese<br>🌱 I’m passionate about geopolitical and finance

 # 💻 Tech Stack: